NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/librarian-guide.rst

     A ``1`` indicates a magazine.
 A ``0`` usually indicates newspaper.
 Magazines and newspapers have different material flows and are separated into ``magazine`` and ``newspaper`` subfolders for that reason.

+``sequence_letters`` (TODO not implemented yet)
+    A list of letters separated by the ``+`` sign that could indicate the ordering of the sequence letters in a publication if a non-alphabetical ordering is desired.
+This field could also be used to determine if a ``supplement_grouping`` applies.
+See the *supplement_grouping* section of the :doc:`script-runner-guide` for more details of how this field would be used.
+Note that sequence_letters has not been implemented in the codebase and does not exist as a column in the default spreadsheet.

 Some of the other columns (not used in the code)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``ingest_status``